All Episodes

 If you want to go that route, I can say that the private sector has saved 135 million jobs.

-And from the associated press, news media's credibility is plunged to a new low.
+And from the Associated Press, news media's credibility is plunged to a new low.

 Survey finds America's crumbling trust in a news media's accuracy has hit a 24-year low.

-According to a poll released yesterday by the Pew Research Center for the People in the Press.
+Nearly two-thirds of Americans think the news stories they read, hear, or watch are frequently inaccurate, according to a poll released yesterday by the Pew Research Center for the People in the Press.

 Now, isn't this clever?